-Since 2008, UNAOC has launched six YSF editions and provided funding to youth-led organizations based in Africa, the Americas, Asia and Europe.
+Since 2008, UNAOC has launched nine YSF editions and provided funding to youth-led organizations based in Africa, the Americas, Asia and Europe.
 To date, a total of 73 projects in over 42 states have been funded, representing a total of $2.49 million in investments.
-In total, more than 1.7 million direct and indirect beneficiaries (youth and non-youth) in 34 countries.
+In total, more than 1.7 million direct and indirect beneficiaries have been impacted over the past fifteen years.

-The projects funded by the YSF target young people from various backgrounds: students, marginalized youth, minorities, youth in rural or urban areas, youth in conflict or post-conflict situations, artists and activists.
-The youth-led organizations employ creative methodologies to break stereotypes, improve intercultural relations and promote a culture of peace:
+The projects funded by YSF target young people from various backgrounds: students, marginalized youth, minorities, youth in rural or urban areas, youth in conflict or post-conflict situations, artists and activists.
+The youth-led organizations employ creative methodologies to break stereotypes, improve intercultural relations and promote a culture of peace, including:

 - Educational activities, ranging from one-day awareness raising sessions to week-long trainings, peer-education activities, summer camps, as well as development of educational materials and tools and creation of networks of student leaders and youth clubs;